 249 Centre St.; +1-212-343-3660

-Downtown in Nolita, this outpost of the Parisian wine bar is one of the best in New York City with an excellent rosé list.
+Downtown in Nolita, this outpost of the Parisian wine bar is one of the best in NYC with an excellent rosé list.
 All the sommeliers go here when they are off-duty.
 Don’t miss the cacio e pepe popcorn — it’s unreal and goes well with pretty much any rosé on the menu.

 Go to this Italian joint for a super fun range of mostly Italian and French rosés.
-The head sommelier Kimberly Livingston Prokoshyn has helped curate wines for many of our dinners.
+Head sommelier Kimberly Livingston Prokoshyn has helped curate wines for many of our dinners.

 18 King St.; +1-917-825-1618

-Starting June 30, 2018, the intimate downtown bistro is going to be serving the 2017 Tempier rosé by the glass.
-Tempier is one of the most beautiful expressions of a classic Provencal rosé you can find.
-People scramble every year to get their hands on a bottle and it goes fast.
+The intimate downtown bistro reliably serves excellent and interesting wines.
+The options always change, but if they're pouring Tempier rosé by the glass, it's one of the most beautiful expressions of a classic Provencal rosé you can find.
+People scramble every year to get their hands on a bottle, and it goes fast.

 150 Bergen Ave., Mattituck; +1-631-298-0100